accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 ## Description

 The function of `pydbm` is building and modeling **Restricted Boltzmann Machine**(RBM) and **Deep Boltzmann Machine**(DBM).
 The models are functionally equivalent to **stacked auto-encoder**.
-The basic function is the same as **dimensions reduction**(or **pre-training**).
+The basic function is the same as **dimensions reduction**(or **pre-learning**).
 And this library enables you to build many functional extensions from RBM and DBM such as Recurrent Temporal Restricted Boltzmann Machine(RTRBM), Recurrent Neural Network Restricted Boltzmann Machine(RNN-RBM), Long Short-Term Memory Recurrent Temporal Restricted Boltzmann Machine(LSTM-RTRBM), and Shape Boltzmann Machine(Shape-BM).

 As more usecases, **RTRBM**, **RNN-RBM**, and **LSTM-RTRBM** can learn dependency structures in temporal patterns such as music, natural sentences, and n-gram.
 RTRBM is a probabilistic time-series model which can be viewed as a temporal stack of RBMs, where each RBM has a contextual hidden state that is received from the previous RBM and is used to modulate its hidden units bias.
 The RTRBM can be understood as a sequence of conditional RBMs whose parameters are the output of a deterministic RNN, with the constraint that the hidden units must describe the conditional distributions.
 This constraint can be lifted by combining a full RNN with distinct hidden units.
 In terms of this possibility, RNN-RBM and LSTM-RTRBM are structurally expanded model from RTRBM that allows more freedom to describe the temporal dependencies involved.